-As we know not every individual is the same, some are a lot more valuable than others and as you gather more data about an individual you can determine, with increasing accuracy, what sort of individual they are likely to be - High, Medium, Low value etc.
+As we know, not every individual is the same—some are a lot more valuable than others; as you gather more data about an individual, you can determine with increasing accuracy what sort of individual they are likely to be: High, Medium, Low value etc.

 This is where artificial intelligence comes in.
 As mentioned in our AI ebook, supervised learning can be used to forecast a customer’s lifetime value.
 How does this work?
 An machine learning algorithm will draw on all of the behavioural data available, as well as existing lifetime values, to develop and train a model which can be used to predict the lifetime value of an individual customer.